 | Exterior | Machined |

-- Factory-validated design built to GM standards for direct fit and function on specified engines
+- Factory-validated design for reliable fit and function on compatible GM engines

 | Fit Type | Vehicle Specific Fit |